pelahi/VELOCIraptor-STF/doc/usage.rst

 Here we provide a *brief* description of the standard data products provided by **VELOCIraptor**.
 For a more detailed discussion and some sample analysis using these data products see :ref:`output`.

-When operating in a typical configuration with typical compile time options, the executable (or each mpi thread) will produce several files (with the mpi threads appending their rank to the end of the file name):
+When operating in a typical configuration with typical compile time options, the executable (or each mpi thread) will produce several files (with the mpi threads appending their rank to the end of the file name, unless parallel HDF5 output is requested).
+The files typically produced are :

 .. topic:: Output files

     * ``.properties``: a file containing the bulk properties of all structures identified.
     * ``.catalog_groups``: a file containing the size of the structures (in number of particles associated) & information need to read particle information produced by velociraptor
     * ``.catalog_particles``: a file containing a list of particle IDs of those in structures.
     Information contained in ``.catalog_groups`` is used to parse this data.
-    * ``.catalog_particles.unbound``: similar to ``catalog_particles`` but lists particles in structures but are formally unbound.
+    * ``.catalog_particles.unbound``: similar to ``catalog_particles`` but lists particles
+    in structures but are formally unbound.
 Information contained in ``.catalog_groups`` is used to parse this data.

+.. topic:: Extra output files

+    * ``.profiles``: a file containing the radial mass profiles of (sub)halos
+    * ``.catalog_parttypes``: a file similar to ``.catalog_particles`` but stores
+    particle type instead of paricle id.
+    * ``.catalog_parttypes.unbound``: a file similar to ``.catalog_parttypes`` but
+    for unbound particles.

 .. _configoptions: